Towards strong uniformity for isogenies of prime degree: Strongly uniform bounds and the proof of the main theorem.

 \begin{remark} Since \Cref{prop:uniform_type_1_bound} gives a multiplicative bound for every $q \geq 3$, in practice one may compute the greatest common divisor of these bounds for several $q$.
-This occurs in the \path{core_loop} method in \path{strong_uniform_bounds.py}, and is how the small lists of primes in \Cref{tab:isogeny_merel_quadratic} were obtained. \end{remark}
+This occurs in the \path{core_loop} method in \path{strong_uniform_bounds.py}, and is how the small lists of primes in \Cref{tab:isogeny_merel_quadratic} were obtained.
+Additionally, one may in fact make use of $q = 2$ as explained in \cite[Remark 5.11]{banwait2022derickx}, which further reduces the list of possible isogeny primes. \end{remark}

 We obtain the following corollary which may be considered a \emph{bound on unramified torsion primes}; this is \Cref{cor:main} from the Introduction.